 Average Car Payment is not a term you’ll hear about from car dealers, financial managers, banks sales reps and financing experts.
 And except for here on MonthlyCarLease, you are not likely to find average car payment listed among any of the jargon and terms inside online car leasing guides.
 Yet ironically, this is the single most important consideration in leasing a car.
 Understanding the real payment in terms of what it actually means goes beyond the actual car payments which are advertised by car makers, dealers and in newspaper advertisements.
 Understanding what it really means, gives you a much better sense of what you are paying to lease or buy a car.
-So, what is your average payment and how do you calculate it?
+So, what is your average or effective monthly payment and how do you calculate it?
 Your car loan might be $250.00 a month for a $30,000 car, but if you made a $4,000 down payment (or capitalized cost reduction), how much are you really paying for the car?
-Just because you’re money is no longer figured into the loan doesn’t mean it’s not costing you or affecting your monthly budget.
-There is a much more honest way to calculate a monthly loan payment.
+Just because your money is no longer figured into the loan doesn’t mean it’s not costing you or affecting your monthly budget.
+There is a much more honest way to calculate a monthly car payment.
 Let’s see what your actual monthly car payment means in real terms of what it does to your wallet and monthly budget.

 How Do You Calculate Your Average Car Payment?

 Your average car payment is based on very simple math.
 It tells us how much our monthly payment would average out to be when we consider the down payments and/or any extra fees required to lease the car.
 To calculate this, we will need to know the total cost of our lease.
 The total cost of our lease is determined by adding any down payments and additional fees to the total cost of our monthly lease payments.
-The total cost is a much honest take asessment of what the car is really costing us, but we can take it a step further and average it out over the months we’re making payments on the car.
+The total cost is a much honest take assessment of what the car is really costing us, but we can take it a step further and average it out over the months we’re making payments on the car.

 Total Lease Cost =

 - ((Monthly Payments x Lease Months)+(Down Payment + Extra Fees))